 - Genetics, the study of heredity and the variation of inherited characteristics via genes.

-A laboratory sciences master's degree cultivates a working knowledge of these key scientific disciplines with the purpose of improving your research and diagnostic capability as a lab technician or scientist.
+A master's degree in health in laboratory sciences cultivates a working knowledge of these key scientific disciplines with the purpose of improving your research and diagnostic capability as a lab technician or scientist.

 Professional and Academic Master's Degrees

 Graduate laboratory sciences programs define their curriculum at various points along the academic-professional spectrum.
 No matter which program you choose, the curriculum includes some form of scientific education and lab training.
 Differences arise in the structure and requirements of the academic and professional master's degrees.